elliotwoods/Candle.NET/README.md

 * This is only tested on Windows (10 64bit).
 And since the underlying driver uses WinUSB, it is unlikely to work on other platforms

 ## Notes if you work directly with `NativeFunctions`

+I strongly recommend that you work with `Device` and `Channel` classes rather than with the `NativeFunctions`.
+So these notes are mostly for me:

 * You must periodically call `candle_frame_read` between your `candle_frame_send`s (e.g. if I perform 94 sends in a row then they start to fail, but no error is reported)
+* I had issues with the device path being returned as a `wchar_t*` so instead we pass in a pre-allocated `StringBuffer` into an argument.

 # Documentation